abdelazeem201/skywater130_scl_9T/README.md

 * Ahmed Abdelazeem a.abdelazeem201@gmail.com

 ## Disclaimer
 This project does not contain any confidential information.
-You must contact MOSIS and sign the corresponding NDA to obtain the official PDK.
 This project is a set of libraries and scripts for use with the synopsys and Cadence tools and the official PDK.

 ## Structure